telaminai/dataflow-docs/sections/reference/dataflow-functional-dsl.md

 - New functionality is simple and cheap to integrate, DataFlowBuilder pays the cost of rewiring the event flow
 - No vendor lock-in, business code is free from any Fluxtion library dependencies

+# API overview
+DataFlowBuilder offers a DSL to bind functions into the event processor using the familiar map/filter/peek similar to the java stream api.
+Bound functions are invoked in accordance to the [dispatch rules](dataflow-fundamentals#event-dispatch-rules).
+A DataFlow starts a calculation cycle when there is a matching subscriber dispatch rule.

+The [DataFlowBuilder]({{site.fluxtion_src_compiler}}/builder/dataflow/DataFlow.java) class provides builder methods to create and bind event streams to [DataFlow].
+There is no restriction on the number of DataFlows bound inside a host DataFlow.

+## DataFlow
+A DataFlow is a live structure where new events trigger a set of dispatch operations.
+We create a DataFlow with:

+`DataFlowBuilder.[subscribe operation].build()`

 <details open markdown="block">
   <summary>
 Table of contents
   </summary>
 {: .text-delta }
 - TOC
 {:toc}
 </details>

-# API overview
-DataFlow offers a DSL to bind functions into the event processor using the familiar map/filter/peek similar to the java stream api.
-Bound functions are invoked in accordance to the [dispatch rules](../fluxtion-explored#event-dispatch-rules).

-An event processor is a live structure where new events trigger a set of dispatch operations.
-The node wrapping a function supports both stateful and stateless functions, it is the user choice what type of function to bind.

-## DataFlow
-To bind a functional operation we first create a [DataFlow]({{site.fluxtion_src_compiler}}/builder/dataflow/DataFlow.java) in the event processor.
-A DataFlow triggers when the event processor starts a calculation cycle and there is a matching dispatch rule.
-In the imperative approach an event processor entry point is registered by [annotating a method](processing_events#handle-event-input) with `@OnEventHandler` or an interface exported with `@ExportService`.

-The [DataFlow]({{site.fluxtion_src_compiler}}/builder/dataflow/DataFlow.java) class provides builder methods to create and bind flows in an event processor.
-There is no restriction on the number of data flows bound inside an event processor.

 ## Subscribe to event

-To create a flow for String events, call  `DataFlow.subscribe(String.class)`, any call to processor.onEvent("myString") will be routed to this flow.
+To create a flow for String events, call  `DataFlowBuilder.subscribe(String.class)`, any call to processor.onEvent("myString") will be routed to this flow.

 {% highlight java %}